Rin1207/Rin1207/README.md

 - 👋 Hi, I’m Rin
 - 👀 I’m interested in programming, drawing, anything that involves aiming
-- 🌱 I’m currently learning Javascript, HTML, C#
+- 🌱 I’m currently learning Javascript and Java

 <!---
 Rin1207/Rin1207 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.